 COMMON BRAND NAME(S): Pradaxa

 Take this medication by mouth with or without food as directed by your doctor.
-Swallow the capsules whole.
+Swallow the capsules whole with a full glass of water (8 ounces/240 milliliters).
 Do not crush, chew, or break open the capsules.
 Doing so can release all of the drug at once, increasing the risk of side effects.
-Do not transfer this medication to a pill box or medication reminder box.
+Do not put this medication in a pill box or medication reminder box.
 It must be kept tightly closed in the original bottle (or blister package) to protect it from moisture.
-See Storage section for additional important details.
+See also Storage section for more important details.

-Dabigatran is usually taken once a day to prevent clots after surgery or twice a day to prevent clots from atrial fibrillation.
+Dabigatran is usually taken once a day to prevent clots after surgery or twice a day to prevent clots from irregular heartbeat (atrial fibrillation).
 Avoid antacids within 24 hours after surgery, or dabigatran may not work as well.
 It is very important to take it exactly as directed.
-Do not increase the dose, take it more frequently, or stop using it unless directed by your doctor.
+Do not increase the dose, take it more frequently, or stop taking it unless directed by your doctor.

-Dosage and treatment length are based on your medical condition, kidney function, and response to treatment.
-The dosage may also be based on other medications you may be taking.
+The dosage is based on your medical condition, kidney function, response to treatment, and other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time(s) each day.

 Pradaxa - User Reviews